qlem/qlstatus/README.md

 *-- The support of spectrwm colors is stopped for now --*

 ### Power notifications
 By default notifications related to the battery are enabled.
-Change the value of `power_notifications` option to enable or disable power notifications.
+Change the value of the `power_notifications` option to enable or disable power notifications.

 Three notifications are triggered:
 - when battery is fully charged
 - when AC adpater is plugged
-- when battery reach critical threshold
+- when battery reach the critical threshold

-You can choose desired icons by specifying their name through the options:
+You can choose desired icons by specifying their name through the following options:
 - `power_notify_icon_full`
 - `power_notify_icon_plugged`
 - `power_notify_icon_low`